-You may think to yourself, “it’s better to ask someone that look for myself.”
-But statistics show otherwise.
-Internet Users Prefer Self-Service
+You may think that “it’s better to ask someone that will look up for something for me.”
+But statistics show the contrary.
+Internet Users Prefer Self-Service.

 Internet users prefer to find the information online, principally with the help of tools that facilitate self-service whether they be intuitive navigation, search engines or virtual assistants.